ioncakephper/aidoccli/README.md

 ## Code Coverage

-This template is configured to generate code coverage reports using Jest.
+This project is configured to generate code coverage reports using Jest.
 The reports are output to the `coverage/` directory in various formats, including `lcov`, which is compatible with popular code coverage services.

 To get a dynamic code coverage badge like the one at the top of this `README.md`, you can integrate with a service like Codecov or Coveralls.